 Does your swimming pool feel a little stale to you?
 Perhaps you bought a house that already came with an inground pool, or you built it years ago, and your tastes have changed.
 Whatever the reason, a total pool overhaul might not be financially practical.
 Thankfully, there are several smaller pool renovation ideas and upgrades that fit into a variety of budgets.
 Here are a few ideas.
 Also be sure to check out my thoughts on pool renovation ideas for all budgets!

-Although these are certainly not the most inexpensive pool renovation options, it is often reasonably easy to add features like fountains, waterfalls, cascades, sprayers, and spas to an existing pool design.
+Although these are certainly not the most inexpensive pool renovation options, adding features like fountains, waterfalls, cascades, sprayers, and spas to an existing pool design is often reasonably easy.
 Usually, for a reasonable installation fee, you can energize a tired pool area with motion and sound.
 Installing a simple sprinkler or even a small cascading waterfall won’t break the bank and will make your pool look amazing!
 Budget-friendly water features include deck jets, fountain spitters, small waterfalls, bubblers, and sconces.
 Do note that water features can increase the cost of maintaining your pool by using extra electricity and increasing water volume and rate of pool water evaporation.

-Check out my full list of water feature ideas.
+Check out my complete list of water feature ideas.

 Salt Water System

-Salt water systems are becoming more and more popular as a way of servicing swimming pools.
-These systems use salt to create chlorine in the water so you don’t have to add it via traditional methods.
-Salt water pools generally cause less irritation to the skin, eyes, and hair.
-Not only do you save money by not having to buy expensive chemicals, but your pool’s surface lasts longer, as well.
+Salt water systems are becoming increasingly popular for serving swimming pools.
+These systems use salt to create chlorine in the water, so you don’t have to add it via traditional methods.
+Salt water pools generally cause less skin, eyes, and hair irritation.
+Not only do you save money by not having to buy expensive chemicals, but your pool’s surface lasts longer.

 To learn more, read my guide on converting your pool to salt water.

 There is no more cost-effective way to quickly and easily transform your pool into a unique backyard sanctuary.
-LED lights can be installed below the water or anywhere in the pool area, and they come in all different colors.
-Additionally, they are much more energy-efficient than floodlighting or other traditional pool lighting, which helps offset the cost of installation.
-They make it simple to add your own sense of style to your poolscape.
+LED lights can be installed below the water or anywhere in the pool area and come in different colors.
+Additionally, they are much more energy-efficient than floodlighting or other traditional pool lighting, which helps offset the installation cost.
+They make it simple to add your sense of style to your poolscape.